bregman-arie/infraform/README.md

 * Execute locally or on remote hosts
 * Checks hosts are able to run the scenario and if not, modify the hosts accordingly

 Infraform aims to provides users with simple, yet dynamic, way to manage their infra related operations.
 Hope you'll enjoy using it :)

 <div align="center"><img src="./images/infraform.png"></div><hr/>

 ## Requirements

-* Linux (Tested on Fedora)
+* Linux (Developed and tested on Fedora)
 * Python>=3.7

 ## Installation